 While all exercise is generally positive, the effect of this kind of cardio comes nowhere near strength training.
 Cardio does raise our metabolic rate while we exercise, but it soon returns to its regular rate after we finish.

 Exercise also helps build more muscle, and higher muscle mass has the added benefit of increasing the metabolic rate.

 The three macronutrients-carbohydrate, fat, and protein-all have very different biochemical impacts on the body.

 However, out of all three macronutrients protein has the most significant impact on several key factors relating to weight loss;

 - Muscle protein synthesis

-Satiety is relatively self-explanatory; foods containing high amounts of protein leave us feeling full for longer and discourage food cravings between meals.
+Satiety is relatively self-explanatory; weight loss fat burner or foods containing high amounts of protein leave us feeling full for longer and discourage food cravings between meals.